 “It’s a collaborative thing to put [the objects] back into their context,” said Mbanefo.
 “Someone who knows what they mean and how special they are … puts it in the right perspective.”

 Professor Basu says it’s also important to acknowledge the steps that have been taken in partnership with institutions including the University of Cambridge Museum of Archaeology and Anthropology, the British Library Sound Archive, the Pitt Rivers Museum, the Royal Anthropological Institute, the Royal Botanic Gardens, Kew and the UK National Archives.

-“Part of the objection is to take a case study and show what one can do with it as a model for what we should be doing with all collections,” he said.
+“Part of the objective is to take a case study and show what one can do with it as a model for what we should be doing with all collections,” he said.
 “It’s important to acknowledge the willingness of these institutions to open themselves to this.
 It’s a risky endeavour.”

 “An archive by other means” is the culmination of the Art Assassins’ year-long project working with artists Onyeka Igwe and Rosa Johan Uddoh, “Entanglements: Who makes history?”